Nigel Adkins

-Nigel Howard Adkins (born 11 March 1965) is an English professional football manager and former player and physiotherapist.
+Nigel Howard Adkins (born 11 March 1965) is an English professional football manager and former footballer and physiotherapist.
+He was most recently the manager and technical director at Tranmere Rovers.

 Adkins played as a goalkeeper for Tranmere Rovers and Wigan Athletic.
-He finished his playing career and began his managerial career at Welsh club Bangor City before spells at Scunthorpe United (where he had previously been the club physiotherapist) and Southampton, where he led both clubs to promotion.
-His tenure with the latter was noted for taking the Saints from League One to the Premier League in successive seasons.
+He finished his playing career and began his managerial career at Welsh club Bangor City before joining Scunthorpe United's backroom staff.
+As the club's physio, Adkins was appointed as caretaker manager before receiving the job permanently.
+He led the club to the League One title in 2006–07.
+However, the club were relegated from the Championship the following season but would return the following season after winning the 2009 play-off final.
+He also led Scunthorpe to the 2009 Football League Trophy final that season.
+After managing to keep Scunthorpe in the Championship, he joined League One club Southampton.
+He led the club to two successive promotions as runners-up, reaching the Premier League.
+He was sacked by the club in January 2013 and later moved to fellow Premier League club Reading.
+He was unable to keep Reading in the division and was sacked during the following season.
+He has subsequently had spells as manager at Sheffield United, Hull City and Charlton Athletic.
+In 2023, he joined Tranmere Rovers, initially as a technical director before becoming manager permanently in November 2023.
+In February 2025, he stepped down by mutual agreement.

 Playing career

 Adkins began his career at Liverpool, but was released without playing a first team game.
 In 1983, he joined Tranmere Rovers and made 86 league appearances in three years.
 In 1986, he transferred to Wigan Athletic, the club where he spent the majority of his career, playing 155 league games between 1986 and 1993.
 He suffered a double spinal fracture at age 23, which curtailed his career.
-Adkins joined Bangor City as player-manager in 1993, making 95 league appearances and guiding them to consecutive promotions before leaving the club in 1996.
+Adkins joined Bangor City as player-manager in 1993, making 95 league appearances and guiding them to consecutive championships before leaving the club in 1996.
 Adkins subsequently retired from playing at age 31, having made 336 league appearances in a 13-year career.

 Following his retirement from playing, Adkins graduated from the University of Salford with a degree in physiotherapy and joined the physiotherapy department at Scunthorpe United.